aayush4515/mobile-app-dev-course/README.md

 - Project 2: Performance Prognosis 📊
 An application that tracks and displays performance metrics, integrating data storage and visualization features.

+- Project 3: Skeleton Project
+A project created to get familiar with creating .NET MAUI App on Visual Studio, and running the Android simulator.

 (More projects will be added as the course progresses.)

 ---